npm/registry/docs/download-counts.md

 ## Per version download counts

-Gets the downloads for the last 7 days per version of a specific package.
+Download count for specific versions of a package are only available for the previous 7 days.
+They have a unique API end point

 <code>GET https://api.npmjs.org/versions/{package}/last-week</code>